kubepug/kubepug/README.md

 $ kubepug --help
 [...]
 Flags:
-      --api-walk                 Wether to walk in the whole API, checking if all objects type still exists in the current swagger.json.
+      --api-walk                 Whether to walk in the whole API, checking if all objects type still exists in the current swagger.json.
 May be IO intensive to APIServer.
 Defaults to true (default true)
-      --cluster string           The name of the kubeconfig cluster to use --context string           The name of the kubeconfig context to use --description              DEPRECATED FLAG - Wether to show the description of the deprecated object.
+      --cluster string           The name of the kubeconfig cluster to use --context string           The name of the kubeconfig context to use --description              DEPRECATED FLAG - Whether to show the description of the deprecated object.
 The description may contain the solution for the deprecation.
 Defaults to true (default true)
       --error-on-deleted         If a deleted object is found, the program will exit with return code 1 instead of 0.
 Defaults to false
       --error-on-deprecated      If a deprecated object is found, the program will exit with return code 1 instead of 0.
 Defaults to false
-      --filename string          Name of the file the results will be saved to, if empty it will display to stdout --force-download           Wether to force the download of a new swagger.json file even if one exists.
+      --filename string          Name of the file the results will be saved to, if empty it will display to stdout --force-download           Whether to force the download of a new swagger.json file even if one exists.
 Defaults to false
       --format string            Format in which the list will be displayed [stdout, plain, json, yaml] (default "stdout") -h, --help                     help for kubepug
       --input-file string        Location of a file or directory containing k8s manifests to be analized